top of page

 Virginia, Florida, and Utah Residence:

-ADHD Testing (Adults Only) or Bariatric Pre-Surgical Testing (Adults Only) - Both require 2 sessions at $135 per session.
+ADHD Testing (Adults Only) - - Requires 2 sessions at $135 per session.

 Late Cancellation or No Show (< 24 hours) - $135 (self-pay/not covered by insurance)